-Wall St. muted as trade optimism fades
+Wall St. dips as trade-fueled relief rally loses steam

 Wiegand also said markets could see heightened volatility on Wednesday due to thin trading volumes ahead of the July Fourth holiday.

-Adding to the downbeat mood was a clutch of weak manufacturing data from around the world that rekindled global growth fears.
+Adding to the downbeat mood was a clutch of weak manufacturing data from around the world that stoked global growth fears.

-The concerns triggered a drop in crude prices despite an agreement among oil producers to extend supply cuts and pushed the energy sector .SPNY down 1.58%, the biggest drag on markets.
+The concerns triggered a more than 3% drop in crude prices despite an agreement among oil producers to extend supply cuts and pushed the energy sector .SPNY down nearly 2%, the biggest drag on markets.

-The S&P 500 index .SPX hit a record high on Monday after Washington and Beijing agreed over the weekend to resume trade talks after negotiations broke down in May.
+The S&P 500 index .SPX hit a record high on Monday after Washington and Beijing agreed over the weekend to resume trade talks that broke down in May.

-The breakdown had triggered the worst monthly performance this year, but markets have since recouped most of their losses on hopes that the Federal Reserve would be more accommodative to counter a slowing global economy.
+The collapse triggered the worst monthly performance this year, but markets have since recouped most of their losses on hopes that the Federal Reserve would be more accommodative in the face of signs of slowing global economy.

 Market participants still expect the Fed to cut interest rates at its July 30-31 policy meeting, despite the latest developments in trade talks.

-Investors will track the monthly jobs report on Friday, which is expected to show that the private sector added 160,000 jobs in June, after a sharp slowdown in jobs growth in May.

-Among stocks, Automatic Data Processing (ADP.O) slipped 4%, after market sources said brokerage Jefferies is re-offering 8 million of the company’s shares at a discount.
+Automatic Data Processing (ADP.O) slipped 4%, pressuring the tech-heavy Nasdaq, after market sources said brokerage Jefferies is re-offering 8 million of the company’s shares at a discount.

 Oil majors Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) declined more than 1% each.

-[O/R]
+Investors are now awaiting the monthly jobs report on Friday, which is expected to show that the private sector added 160,000 jobs in June, after May’s sharp slowdown in jobs growth.

-Advancing issues outnumbered decliners by a 1.04-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.39-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.13-to-1 ratio on the NYSE and for a 1.70-to-1 ratio on the Nasdaq.

-The S&P index recorded 30 new 52-week highs and no new low, while the Nasdaq recorded 43 new highs and 24 new lows.
+The S&P index recorded 31 new 52-week highs and one new low, while the Nasdaq recorded 50 new highs and 37 new lows.

 Reporting by Shreyashi Sanyal & Uday Sampath in Bengaluru; Editing by Sriraj Kalluvila